Bannerman Energy seeks mining licence for Etango-8 mine

 Etango-8, located 30 kilometres southeast of Swakopmund is one of the world’s largest undeveloped uranium assets located in the highly established uranium mining jurisdiction of Namibia.

-Bannerman Managing Director and CEO, Brandon Munro said the license application is the culmination of extensive technical and economic evaluation of their Etango Project, including more recently on the fast-tracked Etango-8 development route.
+Bannerman Managing Director and Chief Executive, Brandon Munro said the license application is the culmination of extensive technical and economic evaluation of their Etango Project, including more recently on the fast-tracked Etango-8 development route.

 “We can demonstrate a robust development case at Etango, which also delivers extensive social and economic benefits to local communities and the nation of Namibia,” he said.